fadihanna123/CameraWebsite/README.md

 3. Set up environment variables:

    - Copy `.docker.env.example` to `.docker.env` in both client and server directories
+   - Copy `.env.example` to `.env` in both client and server directories
    - Update the environment variables as needed

 4. Start the development servers: